PostHog/posthog.com/contents/docs/plugins/build.md

 #### global

-Global is used for sharing functionality between `setupPlugin` and `processEvent` or `processEventBatch`, since global scope does not work in the context of PostHog plugins.
+Global is used for sharing functionality between `setupPlugin` and the rest of the special functions, like `processEvent`, `onEvent`, or `runEveryMinute`, since global scope does not work in the context of PostHog plugins.

 #### attachments